| | Color

 We will take a look at all three of these color models and also

 one device independent color model CIELAB.
+RGB

-Color Model
+Color Model Anything that

 transmits, displays or captures light utilizes the RGB color model.